joyreyesdimaculangan/pos_project/README.md

-# pos_project
+# Point-of-Sales Dashboard
- An application for a POS dashboard for the final requirement in the course Application Development
+ An Point-of-Sales Dashboard using Dart